prinnevald/project-ideas/README.md

 - [Mobile](#Mobile)
 - [Hardware](#Hardware)
 - [Others](#Others)

+## Compilers
+- [ ] Jaune - better-than-python-imperative/worse-than-ocaml-functional language.
+Depends on how you look at it.

 ## ML
 - [ ] Neural network that performs binary classification between Hideo Kojima and Kairat Nurtas.